Know Your ABGs - Arterial Blood Gases Explained

 Once the blood is obtained, it is either sent to the hospital’s central lab for analysis or tested by the respiratory therapist on the unit’s blood gas analyzer.
 Most ICUs have one on the unit for a quick turnaround.

 While arterial samples are the best for diagnostic reasons, they do provide some challenges for nurses and providers.
 The main issue is if the patient does not have a functioning arterial line, a frontline clinician has to draw the arterial sample.
 Some hospitals allow specially trained nurses or phlebotomists to perform this skill but only after an intense training program.
 If a provider is not available to perform the arterial stick, treatment could be delayed.

 Key Components to an ABG

 There are six key components to an ABG.
 They include:

 - Partial pressure of oxygen (PaO2)

 - Bicarbonate (HCO3)

 - Oxygen saturation (O2 Sat)

-The aforementioned five components all have different normal values and represent different aspects of the blood gas.
+The aforementioned components all have different normal values and represent different aspects of the blood gas.
 According to the National Institute of Health, typical normal values are:

 - pH: 7.35-7.45